The Council’s Anti Social Behaviour Policy

 We can’t take action against someone simply because a complaint has been made.
 We will need to investigate and gather evidence.

-The most important evidence is the Nuisance Incident Diary.
-You can either download this form or contact your housing officer to post the diary to you.
+The most important evidence is the Anti Social Behaviour Incident Log Sheet You can either download this form or contact your housing officer to post the diary sheet to you.
 If you need help on how to fill the diary in then your housing officer will explain how to do so.
 It is important to fill the diary sheet in as events happen; record date, time, what happened and how this affected you.

 We will need to speak to other people affected and we will also need to discuss the case with other sections in the Council, the police and other agencies, depending on the nature of the complaint.
 Other evidence may be needed, but we will almost certainly need to interview the person complained about.
 You can ask us not to do this, but it may be difficult to take further action.
 They will not be told who has complained.
 We will tell them what has been complained about and what they need to do to prevent any further action being taken.

 If the nuisance does not stop the Housing Officer may consider serving a Notice of Seeking Possession on the tenant.
 A Notice is served where there is a breach in the conditions of tenancy, and it is the first step towards the legal action needed to evict someone from their home.
 A Notice stays in force for a year after it has been served.

 In very serious cases we will enforce the Notice through the Courts, and this requires continual evidence collecting so we can present a case to a Judge.
 The Housing Officer will continue to try and resolve nuisance issues throughout this process, and we will give support and advise the victim(s) of nuisance.
 The Housing Officer will also give the alleged perpetrator of the nuisance an opportunity to change their ways.